Suicide Rates Rising: When Do We Acknowledge That Something Isn’t Working?!

 Regardless of race, gender, age, or ethnicity, people across the United States are increasingly choosing death as the only way out.
 More people take their lives than die from opioid overdoses — only with suicide, there are no drug dealers to blame or people to throw in jail (or punish with the death penalty) as a scapegoat.
 This past week alone saw the high-profile suicides of designer Kate Spade and celebrity chef Anthony Bourdain.
 And these deaths come on the heels of the results of a Centers for Disease Control study that demonstrated that suicide rates continue to rise and suicide is now a “leading cause of death for Americans.”

-The response EVERY SINGLE TIME is: More treatment.
+The response EVERY SINGLE TIME is: More treatment on how to prevent suicide.
 Better treatment.
 More accessible treatment.
 And, of course, greater awareness of “mental illness.”

 Kate Spade had been in and out of treatment for at least the past five years, likely with some of the best that New York City has to offer.
 Anthony Bourdain was no stranger to long, intensive treatments, having been in rehab for addiction to heroin and cocaine.
 Most people who have suicided did so after having sought out help.